bthooper/Doctor-Finder/README.md

 This CLI project was done as part of the requirements for the Web Developer Track at [The Flatiron School](http://flatironschool.com/).

+Version 0.1.1 > Fixed issue with the executable files.
+Can now execute from command line as intended.

 ## License

 DoctorFinder is licensed under the [MIT License](https://mit-license.org).